Deskbot/SuperXO-AI/README.md

 Positions of cells and grids are represented by: `TL,TM,TR,ML,MM,MR,BL,BM,BR`, which should be self-explanatory.

-Moves are written as a pair of comma separated positions, where the left position is of a 3x3 grid and the right position is of the cell within that grid.
+Moves are written as a pair of comma separated positions, where the left position is of a 3x3 grid and the right position is of the cell within that grid, followed by a new line character.

-e.g. `TL,BR` or `MM,MM`
+e.g. `TL,BR\n` or `MM,MM\n`

 ### stdin